Apply for KY Academic Common Market

 - Apply to the school and the program that you are interested in.
-Before applying, make sure the program is approved for ACM.
 Once accepted into the program, you will need to submit a copy of your acceptance letter from the institution with your Kentucky Residency Determination application.

-- Get copies of your most recent KY tax returns to show residency.
+- Make electronic copies of your most recent KY tax returns to show residency.
 If you are a dependent of your parents, you will need their tax forms.
 If you are

 independent, you will need your own.